DylanCheetah/simple-todo/lessons/01-prerequisites.md

 # Lesson 01: Prerequisites

 In this tutorial series, we will be learning how to develop a todo list application.
-It will have a backend and web interface powered by Python, Django, and Django REST Framework.
-It will also have a progressive web app powered by JavaScript.
+It will have a backend and web interface powered by Python, Django, and JavaScript.
+We will also explore how we can develop the same application as a progressive web app with a backend made with Django REST Framework.
 Before we get started, we will need to install Visual Studio Code and Python:
 01. download Visual Studio Code from [https://code.visualstudio.com/download](https://code.visualstudio.com/download)
 02. install Visual Studio Code
 03. start Visual Studio Code